2elli/dots/README.md

 my dotfiles. managed with [chezmoi](https://github.com/twpayne/chezmoi)

-my nvim config is a submodule here [2elli/nvim](https://github.com/2elli/nvim)
+my nvim config is not in these dots, see it here [2elli/nvim](https://github.com/2elli/nvim)